28anmol/git_cheatsheet/README.md

 ### Notes
-- Develop a habit of using `git add` as the first thing.
+- Develop a habit of using `git status` as the first thing.
 It tells you if git has been initialized in the folder or not yet.
+- `git status` also tells which files have been staged or not yet.
 - Always check the working directory where you want git to be initialized with `pwd` command.